yard58/vite-plugin-modhtml/README.md

-# Vite Plugin for mo∂HTML
+# Vite Plugin for modHTML

-mo∂HTML stands for **mod**ular **HTML**.
+modHTML stands for **mod**ular **HTML**.
 It is a set of web components and plugins that ease the management of HTML by allowing to decompose an HTML webapp into smaller chunks.

 This Vite plugin replaces `<modhtml-include src="path"><modhtml-include/>` tags with the contents of the HTML file referenced by the `src` attribute.
 Note that the `src` attribute is a path relative to the location of the file where the `<modhtml-include>` element appears.
 Referenced files can in turn include other files, recursively.
 Circular inclusions are detected and generate an error.